mojaloop/mini-loop/README.md

 4. added the -o option to allowed the deployment and configuration of 3PPI and Bulk Mojaloop charts
 5. added a statics section for the deployment, reporting memory usage, deployment times and a few other basic stats.
 6. updated the utils/test/miniloop-test.sh script to run mini-loop in a "loop".
 This is the start of CI/CD tools that are aimed at reducing cloud costs for Mojaloop operators and developers.
-7. added memory and dick checks to make sure that there is enough memory and disk available for Mojaloop it is currently set at 8GB Ram , this is a case of trying to "fail fast" , the alternative is confusion
+7. added memory and disk space checks to make sure that there is enough memory and disk available for Mojaloop,  it is currently set at 8GB Ram , this is a case of trying to "fail fast" , the alternative is confusion as kubernetes tries and fails to fit all pods into insufficient memory.

 ## Notable changes in mini-loop v4.1
 - dropped support for out of date kubernetes versions. mini-loop version 4.1 only allows use of kubernetes 1.24